marius-jopen/sveltekit-prismic-theme/README.md

 You can set up an account here: [Prismic](https://prismic.io/)

 Once you have your account you should create the folllowing pages.

 **Do not yet create any fields.
 We will get back to that later.**

 - Home
    - **Single Page**
-   - Will be the front page of your website
+   - Will be the front page of your website.

 - Setup
    - **Single Page**